-This is where you’ll find the guides and templates we’ve prepared to help you make requests to access information.
+This is where you’ll find the Guide and templates we’ve prepared to help you make requests to access information.
 We will update and fix any errors in these as quickly as possible and the latest version will always be available from this page.

-These guides focus on two main types of information requests you can make.
+This Guide focuses on two main types of information requests you can make.

 Subject Access Requests can be made to any organisation in the public or private sector which may be processing your personal data.
 They are made under the General Data Protection Regulation (GDPR), an important piece of European legislation which the Taoiseach, Attorney General and Minister for Children have all confirmed applies to the records which were gathered by the Mother and Baby Homes Commission of Investigation.

 Freedom of Information Requests can only be made to public bodies and are made under the 2014 Freedom of Information Act.

 The Guide is available both online and as a downloadable PDF.
 The online version will be updated more frequently than the PDF version.

 Online version (coming soon)

 Right-click the button below and select ‘Save file as’ to save the Guide to your device.

 Left-click to open the Guide in a new tab.

 If you just want templates to use to make requests for information then these are for you.
 There are four templates which have been taken from our Guide above.